pimatic/pimatic-homeduino/README.md

 RF Actors like the "HomeduinoRFSwitch" can be controlled or send to outlets with multiple protocols.
 Just add more protocols to the `protocols` array.
 You can also set if a protocol is used for sending or receiving.
 Default is `true` for both.
-In some cases the target receiver don´t recognize the transmission.
+In some cases the target receiver does not recognize the transmission.
 To improve this you can change the amount of message repeats.
 By default this is set to seven.